appoptics/appoptics-bindings-node/.github/README.md

 ### Overview

 The package is `node-pre-gyp` enabled and is published in a two step process.
-First prebuilt add-on tarballs are uploaded to an S3 bucket, and then an NPM package is published to the NPM registry.
+First prebuilt add-on tarballs are uploaded to an S3 bucket, and then an NPM package is published to the NPM .
 Prebuilt tarballs must be versioned with the same version as the NPM package and they must be present in the S3 bucket prior to the NPM package itself being published to the registry.

 There are many platforms that can use the prebuilt add-on but will fail to build it, hence the importance of the prebuilts.